A remote coastal retreat offering top-notch service plus modern and spacious accommodation

 Currency: Australian Dollar

-December to March are the warmest months with temperatures between 17 and 23 degrees Celsius.
-In the winter, (June to August), temperatures fall to between 3 and 11°C.
+December to March are the warmest months with temperatures between 17 and 23°C. In the winter (June to August) temperatures fall to between 3 and 11°C.

 One of the best ways to experience the stunning Tasmanian landscape is from the air.
-There’s a complete range of scenic flights available from local tour operators, including a choice of sea plane, helicopter, fixed wing or even high-speed military jets!
+There’s a wide range of scenic flights available from local tour operators, including a choice of sea plane, helicopter, fixed wing or even high-speed military jets!
 You will fly over spectacular mountains, ancient rainforests and beautiful coastline.

 The state capital of Tasmania is steeped in history and is well worth a visit.
 From the yacht filled harbour to the boutiques, art galleries and cafés of Salamanca Place, Hobart provides plenty of interest.
 At the Tasmanian Museum and Art Gallery you can learn all about the history and cultural heritage of this unique island.